WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 **Meadow.Foundation**
 * **MicroGraphics** - We've optimized the APIs, combined with JiT and you'll see a 10x improvement in drawing speed.
-We've also cleaned up APIs and added a 8x16 font!
+We've also cleaned up APIs and added an 8x16 font!
 * **ePaper driver updates** - We've updated APIs and added new drivers including **12** new WaveShare ePaper drivers.
 * **IO Expanders** - This release includes the long awaited updates to the **MCP23008** with working interrupts!
 It also includes 7 other MCP expanders and we released drivers for the AS1115 and the SerialWombat!
 * **BMI270** - We've added a driver for this top-of-the line motion sensor which is included on the Project Lab board!